I've been creating and teaching art for several years and love helping new artists grow and find their own voice.

-Pan Pastels by Colorfin LLC are a new form of soft pastels.
-Colorfin's proprietary binder allows them to pack finely ground pigments into pans where they can be lifted easily with micropore Sofft sponges and painted onto paper, sanded pastel papers, any surface you can use pastels on really.
-Many beautiful paintings done with Pan Pastels can be seen at the gallery on the Pan Pastels website.
+Pan Pastels by Colorfin LLC are a form of soft pastels; Colorfin's proprietary binder allows them to pack finely ground pigments into pans where they can be lifted easily with micropore Sofft sponges and painted onto paper, sanded pastel papers, and any surface you can use pastels on.

 To get a feel for using Pan Pastels in a transparent way, use ordinary sketchbook paper with one medium or dark Pan Pastels color and one Sofft sponge tool.
 What I used for this sketch was the wedge sponge tool, which comes in the sets or in the four sponge bag or in bags of three by itself.